 The second column is an attachment indicator.
-If a message contains an attached file, Evolution
+If a message contains an attached file, Evolution will show an icon of a paperclip in this column.
+Otherwise, the column will be blank.

 The third column is an importance indicator.
 If someone sends you a message marked with high importance, Evolution will show an exclamation mark in this column.
 Otherwise, this column will be blank.